IntersectMBO/draft-constitution/2024-11-20/2024-11-20-draft-consitution-converted.md

 Part of the rewards mechanism

--The treasury cut portion of the monetary expansion is transferred to the treasury before any pool rewards are paid
+The treasury cut portion of the monetary expansion is transferred to the treasury before any pool rewards are paid

 * Can be set in the range 0.0-1.0 (0%-100%)